Late Ryad Boudebouz winner sends Saint-Etienne through to French Cup final | Goal.com

 VIVA L'ALGÉRIE 🔥🔥🔥🔥🔥🔥🔥 @Ryadbdz 😍 pic.twitter.com/3UJJ5XFA59— #AvecVousJusquAuBout ! (@ASSEofficiel) March 5, 2020

-If was the 30-year old's second goal of the season having scored once in Ligue 1.
+It was only the 30-year old's second goal of the season after having scored once in Ligue 1.

 Saint-Etienne will square up against Paris Saint-Germain - who crushed Lyon 5-1 in the other semi, in the final on April 25 at the Stade de France.